Best Place Names

 There are so many wide open spaces and unusual places scattered across Arizona, the nation's sixth largest state.
 Metro Phoenix, with more than 3 million people, Tucson, Flagstaff, Sedona and Grand Canyon get all the attention.

 But longtime Arizonans who explore the back roads know there are lots of funky towns and place names dotting the Arizona map.
 We have Nothing, Why and Surprise.
+It helps to have a sense of Yuma about all these places.

 Travel around Maricopa County and sooner or later you'll see El Mirage.
 It's really there, down the street from Surprise.